infofabrik/reportserver-samples/README.md

 With ReportServer you are not limited to one provider's solutions.
 ReportServer integrates Jasper, Birt, Mondrian and Excel-based reporting: choose what best suits your needs!

 The example scripts have one script type.
-The specific type is available in the script's header comment:
+The specific type is available in the script's header comment.
+Note that you can of course use elements of different script types in another type.
+This was just added to clarify how to use the script examples without modification.
 * Normal Script: can be directly executed via "exec script.groovy" or "exec -c script.groovy", depending if you want to commit changes to the database or not.
 Details can be found [here](https://reportserver.net/en/tutorials/tutorial-scripting/).
 Note that these scripts can be scheduled directly.
 More information on scheduling scripts on the [documentation](https://reportserver.net/en/guides/script/chapters/Scheduling-Scripts/).
 * Script report: can be used for generating reports via script.
 Details can be found [here](https://reportserver.net/en/guides/script/chapters/Script-Reporting/).
 * Script datasource: can be used for producing datasources and showing any kind of data via scripts.
 Details can be found [here](https://reportserver.net/en/guides/script/chapters/Script-Datasources/).